- 1 tbsp olive oil

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

-- 10 chicken thigh, skin and bone removed
+- 10 chicken thighs, skin and bone removed

 Onions are endlessly versatile and an essential ingredient in countless recipes.
 Native to Asia…